If your door or window is painted and you wish to have a raw timber, or ready-to-paint, we can have it dip stripped.

-Please note that dip stripping comes with the minor risk of bowing or damaging the door, although this is not very likely it is important that you are aware of this.
+Please note that dip stripping comes with the minor risk of bowing or damaging the door, although this only happens in rare occasions, it is important that you are aware of this.
 In the case that your item is not suitable for dip stripping, we can still offer you a hand-stripping service.

-Our rot repair process involves cutting out the area of the rot, and replacing it by matching the timber on the provided item, then gluing, nailing and clamping it.
+Our rot repair process involves cutting out the rotten area and then replacing it with a matching timber by gluing, nailing or clamping it.

-The price coincides with the amount of rot repair needed, and is generally calculated by how many areas/ corners of rot there are.
+The price depends on the amount of rot repair needed, and it is generally calculated by how many areas or corners are rotten.

-Window sash repairs is the most common services required, Wellington’s weather usually deteriorates any piece of timber not well treated or finished.
+Window sash repair is the most common service required.
+Wellington’s weather usually deteriorates any piece of timber not well treated or finished.

-Sometimes it can be tricky, especially when we talk about sill repairs, however our experienced joiners are ready to repair your items properly.
+Sometimes it can be tricky, especially when we talk about sill repair, however our experienced joiners are ready to repair your items properly.

 Feel free to send any inquiries with pictures attached, our joiners can have a look and we will give you some options to proceed.

-If the door or window you choose does not match your requirements, we offer a service to extend it to your size.
+If the door or window you choose doesn’t match your requirements, we offer a service to extend it to your size.

-We recommend a maximum of 75mm extensions per side (keeping proportions of your item) but can go larger if really necessary.
+We recommend a maximum of 75mm extensions per side (keeping proportions of your item) but it can go larger if necessary.

 The process involves matching the timber on the provided item, then gluing, nailing and clamping it.

-If your product is too big, we offer a service to trim it down to your required size.
+If your item is too large, we offer a service to trim it down to your required size.

 The process involves ensuring that we have the correct measurements then using a specialized saw to make accurate and straight cuts.
-Please note that we suggest keep proportions of your item.
+Please note that we suggest keeping proportions of your item.

 If your selected door or window has its hinges on the opposite side of what you desire, we can change it for you.